12th June 2024

 Phase two of construction of The Helicopter Museum's new exhibition hangar is now approaching completion, with the walls and doors installed.
 The hangar will soon house the museum's aircraft that have a particular local connection, and complement the adjacent Weston aviation history display in the museum's pilot's block.

 The building has been designed to follow the characteristic uppearance of a 1930-40s hangar, with a curved roof.
-The museum's two Bristol Belvedere HC1's XG452 and XG454, Bristol Sycamore III G-ALSX, Bristol Sycamore HC14 XL829 and Campbell Cougar G-BAPS are scheduled to move into the new hangar.
-The resulting rearrangement will make space for the sole civil prototype EH Industries EH101, PP8 - which was on display at the RAF Museum London prior to its arrival at Weston in December 2022 - to be transferred into the main exhibition building.
+The museum's two Bristol Belvedere HC1's XG452 and XG454, Bristol Sycamore III G-ALSX and Bristol Sycamore HC14 XL829are scheduled to move into the new hangar upon full completion.

 Published in Aeroplane Magazine May 2024.